Stock futures sink after rate cut, new virus restrictions

 NEW YORK (AP) — U.S. stock futures fell sharply after the Federal Reserve slashed interest rates and more companies and governments took action over the weekend to shut down European and American society in the face of the growing virus outbreak.

-Futures for the S&P 500 and the Dow Jones Industrial Average fell 5% Sunday night, triggering a halt in trading.
+Futures for the S&P 500 fell 5% Sunday night and triggered a halt in trading.
+The Dow Jones Industrial Average fell 1,040 points, or 4.6%.
 The price of oil fell more than 2% while gold gained about 2%.

 Stocks are set for more turbulence following a dizzying week that saw the Dow twice fall by more than 2,000 points and also record it’s biggest point gain ever — 1,985 points on Friday.
 The bull market that began in 2009 in the depths of the financial crisis came to an end.
 Europe markets saw similar volatility.

 Asia markets opened lower.
-Shares in Australia dropped 5.2%.
+Shares in Australia dropped 4.3%.
 The country’s prime minister announced new travel restrictions Sunday.
-Japan stocks fell 1%.
+Japan stocks were flat.
 The Bank of Japan has called an emergency meeting for noon local time Monday.

 The Fed Sunday cut its key rate by a full percentage point — to a range between zero and 0.25% — and said it would keep it there until it feels confident that the economy can survive a sudden near-shutdown of economic activity in the United States.
 The surprise announcement signaled the Fed’s concern that the viral outbreak will depress economic growth in coming months and that it is prepared to do whatever it can counter the risks.